aws/crypto-tools/repo-management/tenets.md

 Anyone with write access to a repository MUST be able to stop any automation if they think something has gone wrong, will go wrong, or that a situation is sufficiently ambiguous.

+### Consistency

+> Special cases aren't special enough to break the rules.
+>
+>  -- The Zen of Python

+Requirements and preferences SHOULD be consistent with relevant community norms.
+Where they diverge, that divergence MUST be to raise the bar and the reasons for that divergence MUST be clearly documented.

+Requirements and preferences MUST be consistent across projects governed by this document that share common characteristics (ex: language, build system, etc).